 - Rarely, low magnesium levels have happened in people taking drugs like this one for at least 3 months.
 Most of the time, this happened after 1 year of treatment.
-Your child will need to have blood work if your child takes this drug for a long time or with certain other drugs.
+Low magnesium levels may lead to other electrolyte problems.
+Your child may need to have blood work checked as the doctor has told you.

 - Rarely, long-term treatment (for instance longer than 3 years) with drugs like this one has caused low vitamin B-12 levels.
 Call your child’s doctor right away if your child has signs of low vitamin B-12 levels like shortness of breath, dizziness, abnormal heartbeat, muscle weakness, pale skin, tiredness, mood changes, or numbness or tingling in the arms or legs.

 - The risk of stomach growths called fundic gland polyps may be higher in people who take this drug for more than 1 year.
 If you have questions, talk with the doctor.

 If your child is or may be sexually active: